nextcloud/fulltextsearch/README.md

 # Nextant

 What it does right now:
-- Extract text file (and only text file) _at creation_ to Solr server.
+- When uploaded to the cloud, text file are extracted to the Solr Server.
-- Add an owner filter to solr documents so each user search in its own library.
+- It add an owner filter to solr documents so each user search in its own library.
-- Solr documents are created and destroyed when the original file is uploaded/deleted.
 - Use the Solr server when using the searchbox in the files App of your nextcloud.

 What it does right now and should not:
 - display results behind an element so it can't be clicked.

 What it should do in the future:
+- remove documents from the Solr Server when they are deleted from the cloud.
-- documents should be kept on the Solt while the original file is still in the trashbin.
+- documents should be kept on the Solr Server while the original file is still in the trashbin.
 - testing your setup from the administration page
 - extract files with an ./occ command
 - extract more format (docx, pdf, ...)